circuitdao/docs/docs/technical-manual/collateral-vaults.md

 ### Transfer Stability Fees

 Issues BYC against a collateral vault's accrued Stability Fees.
-The BYC issued is transferred to the Treasury.
+BYC issued is atomically transferred to Treasury.
+A SF transfer leaves the vault's debt unchanged.

 The amount of BYC issued when transferring Stability Fees is always the maximum possible amount.
 This amount is calculcated by calculating the cumulative SF discount factor used to undiscount ```DISCOUNTED_PRINCIPAL``` using ```current_timestamp``` rather than ```current_timestamp + 3 * MAX_TX_BLOCK_TIME```.
-This prevents a situation where timestamp flexibility results in more BYC being issued that debt owed to the vault.
+This prevents a situation where timestamp flexibility results in more BYC being issued than debt owed to the vault.

 A SF transfer is only permitted is the transfer amount exceeds the **Minimum Treasury Delta**.
 This prevents coin hogging attacks on both Treasury and collateral vault coins.

+The operation can only be performed if the vault is sufficiently overcollateralised.

 #### State changes